-Yes No Could Use Help Have l set up goals that l can achieve? · ls it hard for me to admit l don't understand something?
+Yes No Could Use Help Have I set up goals that I can achieve? : ? ls it hard for me to admit I don't understand something?
 Do I get off the track easily?
 Am I satisfied with a mediocre project?
-Am I willing to compromise and take suggestions from leaders and others?
-Have I grown personally in carrying out this project? · Have I shared what I have learned in this project so it can help others in my club, school or community?
+Am I willing to compromise and ta suggestions from leaders and other :) Have I grown personally in carrying out this project? : Have I shared what I have learned in this project so it can help others in the project so it can help others.